 "Boilerplate" refers to "standardized pieces of text for use as clauses in contracts" (Webster).
 Between the standardized clauses are blank lines where the user adds information that gives meaning to the contract.
-For example, the boilerplate rental contract available at Staples provides legal text about the renting process, but it is incomplete until someone fills in the renter's name, the rent amount, the landlord's obligations, etc. Boilerplate is a convenience designed to deliver the necessary framework for legal transactions, but just as the boilerplate at Staples is incomplete, so are the Ten Commandments, with blank lines needing to be filled in.
+For example, the boilerplate rental contract available at Staples provides legal text about the renting process, but only in areas that are common to all rental contracts, so that these sections can be repeated verbatim in all of them.
+But the contract is incomplete until someone fills in the renter's name, the rent amount, the landlord's obligations, etc. Boilerplate is a convenience designed to deliver the necessary framework for legal transactions, but just as the boilerplate at Staples is incomplete, so are the Ten Commandments, with blank lines needing to be filled in.

 This is easy to demonstrate with commandments 5-10, which prohibit (in this order) mistreatment of parents, murder, adultery, stealing, lying about your neighbor or coveting his/her possessions or spouse.
 Are there any major religions that might have doctrinal problems with any of that?
 There don't appear to be.
 Every religion or system for human behavior asserts these kinds of things, usually like the Ten Commandments do, in general terms without specific definitions or examples, making it boilerplate.